songzhenhe/tectoplot/README.md

 Data
 ----

-tectoplot will download and manage a wide variety of open geological and geophysical data, including data from:
+tectoplot is distributed with, or will download and manage, a wide variety of open geological and geophysical data, including data from:

 * Topography/Bathymetry: SRTM - GEBCO - GMRT